sandordargo/sandordargo.github.io/_posts/2019-7-3-how-do-you-prepare-your-commit.md

 ## Call to action

-If you like the idea and you think it would enhance your workflow, feel free to take [this small gist](https://gist.github.com/sandordargo/ce3a55be6bd794be1826391ebe95718b) and start using it.
+If you like the idea and you think it would enhance your workflow, feel free to take [this small gist](https://gist.github.com/sandordargo/ce3a55be6bd794be1826391ebe95718b) and start using it - copy pasting from this page might now work due to character escape issues.
 If you'd like to be notified of my new posts, follow me on [Twitter](https://twitter.com/SandorDargo).